mandar-damle/HDM-documentation/pages/01.HDM Documentation/02.release-notes/default.md

 *   HDM may not recover from WAN disconnects greater than 2 minutes.
-An HDM reset will be required to recover from this condition (please refer to the HDM Reset section of the Admin Guide).
+An HDM reset will be required to recover from this condition (please refer to the [HDM Reset](../hdm%20reset) section of the Admin Guide).
 *   In pathological failure cases where we cannot recover and the heartbeat status does not recover to “Ready”.
-In these cases “HDM reset”, followed by a redeployment, will be required.
+In these cases “[HDM Reset](../hdm%20reset)”, followed by a redeployment, will be required.
-*   Concurrent Infrastructure VM restarts and repeated Infrastructure VM restarts can get into unrecoverable states and require an “HDM reset”
+*   Concurrent Infrastructure VM restarts and repeated Infrastructure VM restarts can get into unrecoverable states and require an “[HDM Reset](../hdm%20reset)”

 ## Known Issues

 Do not delete the component VMs or the content library deployed as part of the HDM product deployment.
-Doing so will result in the product to operate incorrectly, and will require an “HDM reset” followed by a redeployment.
+Doing so will result in the product to operate incorrectly, and will require an “[HDM Reset](../hdm%20reset)” followed by a redeployment.

 **The following issues are related to Cold Migration to VMware Cloud Director**